 A great technique for minimising the amount of waste going into your garbage bin from your garden and or kitchen is to recycle it through either composting or worm farming.
 Both of these methods, with a little bit of time and attention, will convert your organic material into a valuable resource for the use around the garden.

 Composting is a natural process of breaking down organic material.
 You can compost in a heap, bin, bay or a tumbling compost bin.
 A compost bin is the best way to get started you can purchase these from the local hardware store.

 Can be composted: Leaves, twigs, small branches, straw, sawdust, pine needles, shredded paper, grass clippings, kitchen scraps, cut flowers, tea bags and coffee grounds, egg shells.

 Cannot be composted: Meat, bones, fats, oils, dairy products, dog or cat faeces, wood or charcoal or coal ashes, treated wood products, weeds with seed heads.

 Worms can eat their own body weight in food every day.
 As long as you have a sheltered balcony or garden, it's easy to do and creates a great natural fertiliser for the garden.
 The easiest way to get started is to buy a commercially made worm farm from a hardware store.

 You can feed worms: Fruit and vegie scraps, teabags, coffee grounds, crushed eggshells, small amounts of bread or pasta, moist newspaper and cardboard.

 Worms will not eat: Onion, garlic, chilli, dairy products, citrus fruit (lemons, limes or oranges), meat, bones, fish, oils, dog or cat faeces.

 Worm farms process less food waste than that of a compost bin, so make sure not to overfeed your worms.

-If you would like advice on starting up one of these organic recycling systems ask to speak with Council's Environmental Education Officer on 4654 7777.
+If you would like advice on starting up one of these organic recycling systems ask to speak with Council's Waste Education Officer on 4654 7777.